-The workshop is offered at three levels, Complete, Basics, and For non-kiln personnel.
-Each is monitored and the instructor is available for questions.
-There are quizzes embedded at the end of each topic.
+Both courses are monitored, and the instructor is available for questions.
+Audio explains each slide.
+There are quizzes embedded in each lesson.
 These help the learner know if they understand the material.
-PDFs of course material are downloadable for future reference.
+PDFs of all course materials are downloadable for future reference.

 Dr. Mike Milota is the owner of Wood Moisture Solutions, LLC providing training and consulting for the lumber industry.
 He is Professor Emeritus, Wood Science and Engineering, Oregon State University.
 He is a registered professional engineer in Oregon, although has now retired the license.